-([count] of 7500 maximum characters used) The district uses a variety of objective criteria to identify targeted populations such as standardized test scores, student progress in reading and math as assessed through programs such as STAR Reading and Math, Carnegie Learning, Read/Write Google, Alims Web (just to name a few), study skills rubric, and grades earned in courses.
-Consultation with parents, administrators, paraprofessionals and instructional support personnel is ongoing.
-Glenbrook South H.S. will at the request of parents, provide opportunities for regular meetings for parents to formulate suggestions and to participate, as appropriate, in decisions about the education of their children.
+The district uses a variety of objective criteria to identify targeted populations such as standardized test scores, student progress in reading and math as assessed through programs such as S Math, Carnegie Learning, Read/Write Google, Aims Web (just to name a few), study skills rubric, and grades earned in courses.
+Consultation with parents, administrators, paraprofessionals an support personnel is ongoing.
+Glenbrook South H.S. will at the request of parents, provide opportunities for regular meetings for parents to formulate suggestions and to participate, as appropriate about the education of their children.
 The student's teacher will work with the family to consider suggestions about the education of their student.
+Potentially make adjustments to the student program depending upon the nature of the suggestion.
+Offer additional support available at the school for academic interventions or social/emotional interventions

+Re-display of the approved response from the prior year Consoldiated District Plan.

-Potentially make adjustments to the student's academic meaning the participate in the support of the outport of the outport of the student was about the adjustment of their student.
-Potentially make adjustments to the student's academic program depending upon the nature of the suggestion.
+The district uses a variety of objective criteria to identify targeted populations such as standardized test scores, student progress in reading and math as assessed through programs such as S Math, Carnegie Learning, Read/Write Google, Aims Web (just to name a few), study skills rubric, and grades earned in courses.
+Consultation with parents, administrators, paraprofessionals an support personnel is ongoing.
+Glenbrook South H.S. will at the request of parents, provide opportunities for regular meetings for parents to formulate suggestions and to participate, as approgram depending upon the ir children.
+The student's teacher will work with the family to consider suggestions about the education of their student.
+Potentially make adjustments to the student program depending upon the nature of the suggestion.
 Offer additional support available at the school for academic interventions or social/emotional interventions.

-Re-display of the approved response from the FY19 Title I District Plan.

-The district uses a variety of objective criteria to identify targeted populations such as standardized test scores, student progress in reading and math as assessed through programs such as STAR Reading and The usar to use a variety or objective treated to be that to the treat to be used to be that to be used tob us program depending upon the nature of the suggestion.
-Offer additional support available at the school for academic interventions or social/emotional interventions